At a Glance: Best AR-15 Lube

 If not properly lubed, the bolt carrier group will fairly quickly damage the inside of your AR, at best messing up the reliability and accuracy, and at worst drastically decreasing the lifespan of the rifle.
 Bear this in mind, this rifle is made to work “wet”, if you think you overdid it with the lube or oil, trust me, your AR will thank you for it.

 The challenge of choosing between a spray and a liquid isn’t that difficult, it all boils down to how fast you want that lube to penetrate to even the most remote and hidden areas of your upper receiver and the bolt carrier group.
-Considering that the liquid could be much thicker than its spray counterpart, if you’re in a hurry or rush, maybe use a spray considering it can cover more, penetrate deeper and go boldly where no lube has gone before.
-However, using a lubricant in spray form means you will be using a lube that won’t stick so well to the surface you are trying to protect.
+Considering that the liquid could be much thicker than its spray counterpart, if you’re in a hurry or rush, using a spray is a great option.
+It can cover more, penetrate deeper and go boldly where no lube has gone before.

 All-in-one products have been around for what seems like almost forever, the famous Ballistol has been used by the German army since 1905, so that’s more than a 100 years of service.
 As mentioned previously, US Army soldiers are issued with a type of CLP to be used in the field for fast cleaning, lubrication, and short term protection of army-issued carbines and rifles.
 The main intention when it was originally designed was to speed up and simplify the process of cleaning and lubing the gun, and many people who serve in our armed forces and law enforcement agencies claim that a good CLP is all they will ever need.